steverusso/bigtech.fail/website/content/events/facebook-bans-patriot-prayer-and-joey-gibson/index.md

 ---
-title: Facebook Bans Patriot Prayer After Member Is Murdered
+title: Facebook Bans Patriot Prayer a Week After One of Their Members Is Murdered
 date: 2020-09-04
 image: /img/misc/patriot-prayer.jpg
 corpos: [ facebook ]